 While Civil Engineering Academy doesn’t provide any guarantee that you’ll pass, they do provide a 15-day money back satisfaction guarantee.
 So sort of a bummer they don’t guarantee a pass (it would be a nice insurance policy), but the 15-day grace period is pretty nice.
 In any event, Civil Engineering Academy does self-report that 85% of their students pass the PE exam after using their prep materials.

-Despite being a fraction of the cost of the review courses from major companies like PPI, Civil Engineering Academy’s Ultimate Civil PE Review Course offers a ton of value.
+Despite being a fraction of the cost of the review courses from major companies like PPI, Civil Engineering Academy’s Ultimate Civil FE & PE Review Courses offer a ton of value.
 Their video solutions are some of the best I’ve seen, with quick hit walkthroughs of exactly how to solve problems.
 And the video lectures, while maybe lacking a little in the production department, are packed with killer content.
-I think a true strength of the Ultimate Civil PE Review Course is its ability to cut out fluff and unnecessary filler material, and deliver you exactly what you need to know in a streamlined and digestible manner.
+I think a true strength of this course is its ability to cut out fluff and unnecessary filler material, and deliver you exactly what you need to know in a streamlined and digestible manner.

 If you need live classes to keep you motivated and on track, Civil Engineering Academy like isn’t a great fit.
-But if you’re looking for a self-paced, budget-conscious PE review course with video lessons, full-length practice exams, and practice problem video solutions, it is really hard to beat Civil Engineering Academy’s Ultimate Civil PE Review Course.
+But if you’re looking for a self-paced, budget-conscious FE or PE review course with video lessons, full-length practice exams, and practice problem video solutions, it is really hard to beat Civil Engineering Academy’s Ultimate Civil FE & PE Review Courses.
 Especially at their price point.

 Is Civil Engineering Academy worth it?

-In our team’s opinion, yes, Civil Engineering Academy’s Ultimate Civil PE Review Course is worth it.
-This course offers a ton of solid resources at a great price point.
+In our team’s opinion, yes, Civil Engineering Academy’s Ultimate Civil FE & PE Review Courses are worth it.
+These courses offer a ton of solid resources at a great price point.

-Which PE exam prep course is best depends a lot on your personal situation and needs.
-The Ultimate Civil PE Review Course from Civil Engineering Academy is a great, budget-friendly study option.
+Which exam prep course is best depends a lot on your personal situation and needs.
+The Ultimate Civil FE & PE Review Courses from Civil Engineering Academy are a great, budget-friendly study option.

-What is the best way to study for the PE exam?
+What is the best way to study for the FE & PE exams?

-For many engineers, the best means of studying for the PE is to hammer practice problems and review the answers.
+For many engineers, the best means of studying for the FE & PE is to hammer practice problems and review the answers.
 Civil Engineering Academy offers great tools and resources for this.